-Supply level which turns to into a resistance zone
+Supply level turns into a resistance zone

 The method of supply and demand trading is basically to trade these levels based on the fresh price after these levels are created.
 Trading supply and demand only at the first touch is the most professional and safe way to remain profitable and obtain a great Risk Reward ratio.

 Another nice benefit to supply and demand trading is that it offers a possibility of a break from the trading screen.
 Since price levels are predetermined, this means traders can set them and wait.
 This is great for traders who do not want to sit and monitor every single move on the screen.

 Supply and demand prices also move quite logically.
 When traders buy and sell within supply and demand zones, there are clear motivations and machinations at play.
 This means that the price tends to move more logically.
 This is always applied to supply and demand because those are the most fundamental, sound principles in economics.

 We touched upon it earlier, but trading support and resistance levels are riskier than trading supply and demand levels.

 As much as the price tests the same level, the chances for breakout increase.

 In our opinion, support and resistance levels are not the ideal levels to trade but definitely levels to act on while we are in a trade.
 They are good levels to roll stop loss or to close a position or part of a position.

 In summary, all support and resistance levels were originally supply and demand levels where a price was already checked and confirmed a few times in order to fill previously unfilled orders.
 After the price was determined on these levels a few times, supply or demand became support and resistance.
 The bottom line is supply becomes resistance, and demand becomes support.